Deci-AI/super-gradients/documentation/source/Recipes_Training.md

 - **Defaults**: The `defaults` section is critical, and it leverages the OmegaConf syntax.
 It serves to reference other recipes, allowing you to create modular and reusable configurations.
 - **Referencing Parameters**: This allows you to point to specific parameters in the YAML file according to where they originate.
 For example, `training_hyperparams.initial_lr` refers to the `initial_lr` parameter from the `cifar10_resnet_train_params.yaml` file.
 - **Recipe Parameters - `_self_`**: The `_self_` keyword has a special role.
 It permits the current recipe to override the defaults.
 Its impact depends on its position in the `defaults` list.
+- **Variable setup - `variable_setup`**: This section is required to enable use of shortcuts for most commonly used overrides which is covered in the next section.
+Please note it `variable_setup` **must be the last item** in the defaults list.

 ### Understanding Override Order